 To learn more, visit 7 Powerful Secrets Of Thinking Like An Entrepreneur.

 It is imperative to know your objectives before developing an art marketing strategy that will sell your artwork.
-If you do not know what you are working for, you will never create multiple passive income streams.
+You will never create a productive passive income strategy if you do not understand what you are working for.

 To learn more about setting goals, visit: